sayron2332/DreamStore/README.md

 Then run the following command to apply migrations and create the database: dotnet ef database update --project DreamStore.Infrastructure --startup-project DreamStore.Api

-Run the Project
+build the Project Api project
+cd DreamStore.Api
+dotnet build

-You can now run the project using:
+and than you can the project
 dotnet run
-Or press F5 in Visual Studio.

 🔑 Admin Login Credentials
 By default, the project seeds an admin user when it starts: